Hospitals set up food banks for staff struggling with cost of living crisis

 Kate Jarman, director of corporate affairs at Milton Keynes University Hospital told The Independent it set up a community kitchen a couple of months ago to support staff who may be struggling to afford to eat.

-“We are also trialling the provision of welfare packs of food, hygiene and other essentials for staff in need to access discretely at work.”
+“We are also trialling the provision of welfare packs of food, hygiene and other essentials for staff in need to access discreetly at work.”

 Ms Jarman added: “We will keep talking to our staff about how best we can support them with the increasing cost of living, and do everything we are able to help."